joeljuca/swiss_schema/readme.md

 ## Usage

-When you `use Swisschema`, a collection of pre-configured functions will be added to your Ecto schema module.
+When you `use SwissSchema`, a collection of pre-configured functions will be added to your Ecto schema module.
 The functions are equivalent to two important Ecto.Repo APIs: the [Query API](https://hexdocs.pm/ecto/Ecto.Repo.html#query-api) and the [Schema API](https://hexdocs.pm/ecto/Ecto.Repo.html#schema-api).